 * It is preferred that observation samples are performed in each quarter.

-** For Vogtle and sites designated as a Unique Site Budget Model (USBM) as defined in IMC 2515 and 0306, the inspectors shall perform 8 licensed operator control room observations per site annually and 8 licensed operator training/examination observations per site annually, with the samples distributed among the units at the site.
+** For Vogtle and sites designated as a Unique Site Budget Model (USBM) as defined in Inspection Manual Chapter (IMC) 2515 and IMC 0306, the inspectors shall perform 8 licensed operator control room observations per site annually and 8 licensed operator training/examination observations per site annually, with the samples distributed among the units at the site.
 The annual budgeted range per observation section is 8 samples with 32 budgeted hours per site.
-A note can be added to RPS regarding the minimum samples for these sites, with justification that the sample size complies with this footnote.
+A note can be added to the Reactor Program System (RPS) regarding the minimum samples for these sites, with justification that the sample size complies with this footnote.

-*** For sites that have more than one licensed operator requalification training program, the examination results of each licensed operator requalification training exam shall be collected annually and each requalification program will be inspected biennially.
+*** For sites that have more than one licensed operator requalification training program, the examination results of each licensed operator requalification training exam shall be collected annually, and each requalification program will be inspected biennially.
 A note can be added to RPS regarding the minimum samples for these sites, with justification that the sample size complies with this footnote.

 71111.11-01 INSPECTION OBJECTIVES